AllwaysHyPe/graph-automation-infra/README.md

     -SubscriptionId "00000000-0000-0000-0000-000000000000"
 ```

-That script will output everything you need to create the GitHub repository secrets:
+That script will output the values you’ll need to configure GitHub Actions secrets:

 - AZURE_CLIENT_ID
 - AZURE_CLIENT_SECRET
 - AZURE_SUBSCRIPTION_ID
 - AZURE_TENANT_ID

+Go to your repository in GitHub, then:
+1. Click **Settings** > **Secrets and variables** > **Actions**
+2. Click **New repository secret** for each value
+3. Name them exactly as above and paste in the values from your script output

+GitHub will automatically make these secrets available to your workflow as environment variables.
+I never commit these directly — and neither should you.

 ### 3. Use the provided terraform.tfvars.example file

-To keep things simple and safe, I’ve included a `terraform.tfvars.example` file in the root of the repo.
+To keep things simple, I’ve included a `terraform.tfvars.example` file in the root of the repo.
 This lets you quickly get started without committing sensitive values to version control.

 Just copy it and fill in your actual values: